james-jw/xq-rhino/README.md

 ```

 #### require
-The require method implements the common js pattern as used in `node.js`.
+The require method implements the CommonJS pattern as used with Node.js.

-For example, if you wanted to load `mustache` and your node modules
-are stored at `/home/user/modules` you would do the following:
+For example, if we wanted to load `mustache` with the node modules stored at `/home/user/modules` we would do the following:

 ```xquery
 let $require := js:require('/home/user/modules/')